-With the Facebook F8 Conference 2019 wrapping up, this is an excellent time to update you on the effect Facebook’s plans have on business messaging.
-With the overall theme of this conference focused on the shift from an open social media platform, to a privacy-focused social network built around messaging.
-We’re going to focus on announcements that will affect businesses involved in messenger marketing & chat support.
+With the Facebook F8 Conference 2019 wrapping up, this is an excellent time to update you on the effect Facebook's plans have on business messaging.
+The overall theme of this conference focused on the shift from an open social media platform, to a privacy-focused social network built around messaging.
+We're going to focus on announcements that will affect businesses involved in messenger marketing & chat support.

 Five major announcements will affect business messaging as we know it today.
 Here are the top 5 Facebook F8 announcements concerning messenger marketing & messenger support:

 - A Faster, Lighter Facebook Messenger App With Project LightSpeed